 You’re the most important role model your kids have.
 Sure, their friends are important to them, but the way you behave and fulfill your responsibilities will have a profound and long-lasting effect on your children.

 Discussing the consequences of their actions can help teens link impulsive thinking with facts.
 This helps the brain make these connections and wires the brain to make this link more often.

 Remind your teens that they’re resilient and competent.
-Because they’re so focused in the moment, adolescents have trouble seeing they can play a part in changing bad situations.
-It can help to remind them of times in the past they thought would be devastating, but turned out for the best.
+Because they’re so focused in the moment, teens have trouble seeing that they can play a part in changing bad situations.
+It can help to remind them of times in the past that they thought would be devastating but turned out for the best.

 Become familiar with things that are important to your teens.
 It doesn’t mean you have to like hip-hop music, but showing an interest in the things they’re involved in shows them they’re important to you.

 Ask teens if they want you to respond when they come to you with problems, or if they just want you to listen.

 Teen brains need more sleep than adults.
 Try to guide your teen toward good sleep habits.

 Parents tend to jump in with advice to try to fix their children’s problems or place blame.
 But this can make teens less likely to be open with their parents in the future.
 You want to make it emotionally safe and easy for them to come to you so you can be part of their lives.